MicrosoftDocs/SupportArticles-docs/support/sql/performance/token-and-perm-user-store-perf-issue.md

 ---
 title: Performance issues can be caused by excessive entries in the TokenAndPermUserStore cache
 description: Ths article helps you resolve performance issues that occur in the TokenAndPermUserStore cache.
-It also explains the causes an provides workarounds. ms.date: 09/21/2022 ms.custom: sap:Performance ms.topic: troubleshooting
+It also explains the causes and provides workarounds. ms.date: 09/21/2022 ms.custom: sap:Performance ms.topic: troubleshooting